Torrance, California: Economy

-Torrance is home to the U.S. headquarters of Japanese automaker American Honda Motor Company and its luxury vehicle division, Acura.
+Torrance is home to the U.S. headquarters of Japanese automaker Honda and its luxury vehicle division, Acura.
 Robinson Helicopters are designed and built in Torrance as are Honeywell's Garrett turbochargers, used on automobile engines worldwide.
 Alcoa Fastening Systems (now known as Arconic) is headquartered in Torrance, producing aerospace fasteners.
 Pacific Sales, Pelican Products, Virco, and Rapiscan Systems are among the other companies based in Torrance.

-According to the city's 2021 Annual Comprehensive Financial Report, the city's top 10 employers (by number of employees) are:
+According to the city's 2024 Annual Comprehensive Financial Report, the city's top 10 employers (by number of employees) are: